Mayurbhanj State

-The state included a vast mountainous area inhabited by many different people groups such as the Santal, Munda, Ho and Kisan people.
+The state included a vast mountainous area inhabited by many different people, such as the Santal, Munda, Ho and Kisan.
 Its former territory lies in the present-day state of Odisha, bordering West Bengal.
-The capital of the state was the town of Baripada since the 15th century and Daspur was another important town.
-Large tracts of Mayurbhanj State were covered with forest.
+The capital of the state was the town of Baripada since the 15th century.
+Daspur was another important town.
+Large tracts of Mayurbhanj state were covered with forest.

 History

 The rulers of Mayurbhanj state were descendants of the Bhanj dynasty of the Khijjinga mandala of the ancient local Kshatriya lineage.
-According to the early inscriptions of Ranabhanja and Rajabhanja, the dynasty has its origins from the mythical peahen likely pointing out to the early peafowl related traditions of the Ancient Bhanja clans which is observed on their emblems which is also shared by the successive branches.
+According to the early inscriptions of Ranabhanja and Rajabhanja, the dynasty has its origins from the mythical peahen likely pointing out to the early peafowl related traditions of the ancient Bhanja clans which is observed on their emblems which is also shared by the successive branches.